Gynaecological Urgent Suspected Cancer Clinic

 · a small pinch of tissue or

-· a larger biopsy called a loop biopsy.
+· a larger sample called a loop biopsy

-If this is to be done, you will be given a small injection of pain relief in the cervix, so that you should not feel any discomfort during the procedure.
-A small heated wire loop is then passed through the cervix to obtain the sample.
+If this is to be done, you will be given a small shot of pain relief in the cervix, so that you should not feel any discomfort during the process.
+A small heated wire loop is then passed through the cervix to take the sample.

-In either case, a special liquid is often applied to the area afterwards to stop any bleeding.
+A special liquid is then applied to stop bleeding.

 Vulvoscopy and vulval biopsy

-The skin on your vulva (the folds of skin around the entrance to your vagina) will be examined by the practitioner using a microscope.
-If any abnormal areas are found, the practitioner will take a biopsy to be examined in the laboratory.
+The skin on your vulva (the folds of skin around the entrance to your vagina) will be examined by the specialist using a microscope.

 Blood tests